johnny13/hui/README.md

 ## Smart and Stylish

-HUI has extensive documentation, a theme generator, and more helpful tools available at [hui.huement.com/docs/](http://hui.huement.com/docs/)
+hui has extensive documentation, a theme generator, and more helpful tools available at [hui.huement.com/docs/](http://hui.huement.com/docs/)
 In addition, there is a comprehensive demo included in the download.
 As well as a number of example boilerplates on the website for download and inspiration.